Edit in GitHubLog an issue

 Lesson 2: Debugging Application Code

-To address the error from the previous lesson, open your app inside Adobe Experience Cloud (ExC) Shell on the same Chrome Debug window.
+To overcome the error that you got in the previous lesson, open your app inside the Adobe Experience Cloud (ExC) Shell on the same Chrome Debug window: https://experience.adobe.com/?devMode=true#/apps/?localDevUrl=https://localhost:9080.
 You may be asked to log in using your Adobe ID.
-When opened, the UI is almost similar to that when you access it on localhost, except the ExC Shell will be on top.
+When opened, the UI is similar to the one you accessed on localhost, except with the ExC Shell on top.

-At this time, the action should run successfully, and you will see the response body of the hello action in the browser console.
+This time, the action runs successfully, and you can see the response body of hello action in the browser console:

 exc-invoke

-Let's try debugging this action.
-Go back to the Explorer View in VSCode, open the file actions/hello/index.js.
-At line 40, it makes a request to the Adobe I/O Runtime API docs at https://adobeioruntime.net/api/v1/api-docs:
+To debug this action, go back to Explorer View in VSCode, open the file actions/hello/index.js.
+At line 40, it makes a request to the Adobe I/O Runtime API docs at https://adobeioruntime.net/api/v1/api-docs.

 Copied to your clipboard